bradlet/thompson_rust_os/notes.md

 # 1 - Freestanding Rust Binary

 -   Need to tell the Rust compiler to not include the standard library because it is included by default.
+-   By default the Rust compiler will encode function names with random characters and numbers for the sake of generating a unique function ID (Called "mangling").
+    -   Will do this unless we tell it not to with `#[no_mangle]``
+-   We will use `extern "C"` to specify the C calling convention instead of the Rust calling convention.
+    -   C calling convention is stack-centric: subroutine params, registers, local vars all placed in memory on the stack.
 -   Main is called as the last step of execution; starts in the C runtime library "crt0", then the Rust runtime, then main is called.
     -   We want to overwrite this entrypoint because we won't be using either of those runtimes.
 -   By default Rust will build an executable that is able to run in your current system.